Speyside Single Malt Scotch Whisky Trail: Ultimate Guide

 Situated on the banks of the River Lossie in Elgin, the Glen Moray distillery has been producing single malt whisky since its founding in 1897.

-The business has changed ownership several times during its history but it is now owned and managed by the La Martiniquaise company which uses the output from Glen Moray in their own blends, as well as Glen Moray single malts.
+Originally a brewery, the owner Robert Thorne converted his business into whisky production after realizing that quality spirits could be distilled from the clear waters of the nearby river.
+The business changed ownership several times during its history, but it’s now owned and managed by the La Martiniquaise company which uses the output from Glen Moray in their own blends, as well as Glen Moray single malts.

-Another draw to this distillery is the fact that it’s sited in the Speyside capital city of Elgin so after a tour of the plant you can spend the remainder of the day wandering around the historic city.
+Another draw of this distillery is the fact that it’s situated in the Speyside capital city of Elgin, so after a tour of the plant you can spend the remainder of the day wandering around the historic city.
+While you’re there make sure you check out Elgin Cathedral which features panoramic views from the top of its towers.

 Benromach Distillery